patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 <details>
 <p>

 First, you need to simulate postgres database by creating a container with postgres image. you will need to copy `cleaned_data.csv` file into the postgres container.
 Then, you need to create a database and a schema, and a table with [`setup.sql`](setup.sql) file, and also configure [`.env`](.env) file, like username, password, and database.
-The file that will do the task is [`postgres.Dockerfile`](postgres.Dockerfile)
+The file that will do the copying file task is [`postgres.Dockerfile`](postgres.Dockerfile)

+**(Update)** we add more postgres container to simulate another database for data warehouse.
+The files that are relevant to this task are [`postgres-target.Dockerfile`](postgres-target.Dockerfile) to build image for the container and [`target.sql`](target.sql) to setup empty table.
+In this database, we will use different database name and different schema for testing how to handle with multiple databases.

 Then, you need to create a container with airflow image.
 You will need to copy `kaggle.json` file into the container (webserver, and scheduler).
 Then, you need to install libraries we needed in DAGs by **"pip install"**[`requirements.txt`](requirements.txt) file within the containers.
 The file that will do the task is [`airflow.Dockerfile`](airflow.Dockerfile)

+Then, you need to create a container with airflow image.
+You will need to copy `kaggle.json` file into the container (webserver, and scheduler).
+Then, you need to install libraries we needed in DAGs by **"pip install"**[`requirements.txt`](requirements.txt) file within the containers.
+The file that will do the task is [`airflow.Dockerfile`](airflow.Dockerfile)

-To easily run multiple docker containers, you will need docker compose.
-The file that will do the task is [`docker-compose.yml`](docker-compose.yml), which will build all containers we specified in `build` and `context` parts which run different dockerfile for different containers.
+To easily run multiple docker containers or running microservices, you will need docker compose.
+The file that will do the task is [`docker-compose.yml`](docker-compose.yml), which will `build` all the images for containers we specified in `build` and `context` parts resulting in running different `.Dockerfile` for different containers.

 In airflow official site, you will find template to run airflow as `docker-compose.yml` you can use it as reference and change it to fit your needs, like add postgres section, and remove unnecessary part that can causes running out of memory making you unable to run docker containers successfully.

-If you're new to container, you will be confused a little with using path. please be careful where you mount the files to, unless it will bug.
+If you're new to container, you will be confused a little with using path. please be careful with paths where you mount the files to.
 </p>
 </details>